k2view-academy/K2View-Academy/articles/03_logical_units/12_LU_hierarchy_and_linking_table_population.md

 ## Table Population's Input Arguments
 <web>

-Input arguments of a population flow are defined by the **PopulationArgs** Actor's input argument that must be set to an **External** population type.
+Input arguments of a population flow are defined by the **PopulationArgs** Actor's Input argument that must be set to an **External** population type.

 <img src="images/web/12_link_tables_5.PNG" alt="image" style="zoom:80%;" />

 Each population flow should have at least one Input parameter.
-A Root table's population can have only one input argument, which is populated by the Instance ID.
+A Root table's population can have only one Input argument, which is populated by the Instance ID.

 [Click for more information about population flows.](/articles/07_table_population/14_table_population_based_Broadway.md)